-- Make a routine for yourself.
+- Make a study routine for yourself.
 Nope, not a detailed one.
-Just a list of the subjects you want to read daily in the upcoming 30 days.
+Just a list of the subjects you want to read daily in the upcoming days.
 Don’t list down what topics you would read.

 - Make a list of the daily goals for the next day before bedtime.
 After waking up the next day, see your list, get a bearing of what you have to do for the day and enjoy completing your goals.

 - Adopt a recreational method of your own.
-As surprising as it may seem, this is the most important thing you have to do in the last one month of JEE Main preparation.
+As surprising as it may seem, this is the most important thing you have to do in the last few months of JEE Main preparation.
 Anything is suitable: going out to play, going for a walk, listening to music, watching comedy shows or as in my case, a little out-of-tone bathroom singing.
 Mindset is the most important thing that differentiates between the toppers and the others during JEE.
 So always stay refreshed mentally.

 - Solve as many practice papers you can.
-If you feel you are prepared in a particular subject, go through the previous years question papers and solve them keeping in mind the time you have allotted to that subject for yourself during the actual exam.
+If you feel you are prepared in a particular subject, go through the JEE Main previous years question papers and solve them keeping in mind the time you have allotted to that subject for yourself during the actual exam.
 Don’t focus on the marks you are getting.
 Focus on improving your speed and accuracy.
 And that requires a lot of practice.
 I, for one, had given around 30 full length papers keeping the time in mind.
 As an added challenge, in some papers, I used to keep 2:30 hrs time instead of the normal 3 hrs time so as to improve on my speed, and it helped a great deal.

 - Go through the topics from the JEE Main syllabus and make sure you aren’t missing out on any, especially the fringe topics, like the last 2–3 chapters of Physics, Chemistry and Math.
 Go through previous years papers and get an understanding of the level of questions.

-- The day before the D-Day.
+- The day before D-Day.
 Don’t go anywhere near JEE books, if you can help it.
 Enjoy the whole day, of course don’t do anything reckless.
 Listen to songs, read story books, see comedy videos on YouTube etc. I, for one, played table tennis with my Dad for a major part of the day.
 Just keep your mind off the tension for the next day.
 Get a good night’s sleep.

 - The D-Day.
 Approach the most important day of your life as if it’s just like any other day.
 Stay cool, calm and focused.
 Enjoy solving the exam, don’t treat it as a life-changing event.
 It’s just another exam.